 Please check-in with a Political Science advisor to learn about how your internship may apply towards your major.
 Eligibility criteria for enrolling in POL 192A/B are as follows:

-- Be interning for the appropriate number of hours-to-units as detailed above, PPS students are required to complete 6+ units of internship total.
+- Be interning for the appropriate number of hours-to-units as detailed below.
+PPS students are required to complete minimum 6 units of internship total.

 - Submit completed application to be reviewed by Faculty Supervisor, including a job description

-Per UC Davis Academic Senate, an internship may qualify for academic credit if:
+Per the UC Davis Academic Senate, an internship may qualify for academic credit if: